Achno2k/ToDoList/README.md

 ## Contact

-For more info or any question related to this project, feel free to contact me on on **amansinghh525@gmail.com**.
+For more info or any question related to this project, feel free to contact me on **amansinghh525@gmail.com**.